 Heritage and Places of Worship

-The Garden Museum is a Grade 2 listed, former church and the Museum is seeking to expand its accommodation to respond to its continued success and address the challenges posed by its existing environmental systems.
+The Garden Museum is a Grade II listed, former church.
+Completed in May 2017 the Museum sought to expand its accommodation to respond to its continued success and address the challenges posed by its existing environmental systems.

-The project proposes to increase the Museum’s accommodation to house the new Gallery, Winter Garden, education, café and administrative facilities.
+The project increased the Museum’s accommodation to house the new Gallery, Winter Garden, education, café and administrative facilities.